Date posted: Thursday, December 1, 2022

 Each narrative response should be 500 words or less.
 Before you compose the narrative part of this application, we strongly recommend that you read these guidelines.
 If you do not, your application is unlikely to be competitive.

-- Community and Library Information.
+1. Community and Library Information.
 Describe your library and the community it serves, including demographics, dynamics, and key issues or challenges it faces.
-Why does your library need this grant to maintain existing or create new programming focused on increasing access for groups identified as underserved or for new library users in your community?
+Why does your library need this grant in order to facilitate programming related to civic education?
 What should reviewers know about your library and community in order to understand your proposed project?

-- Project Description.
+3. Project Description.
 Describe in detail the proposed programming that you will use the grant for.
-How does your program increase access for groups identified as underserved or for new library users in your community?
+How does your program promote civic education?
 What topic(s) will the program or program series focus on?
 Who is the target audience?
 How will the program be conducted?
 What activities will occur?

 5. Upload Supporting Materials